 Samp is what you get when kernels of corn have been dehulled or have had their husks removed.
 It can be cooked with peanut butter, beans, or served steamed with gravies like chakalaka.

-Popcorn, the favorite snack which is now associated with movies is widely eaten in Africa.
-Although not originated in Africa, it is quite common here.
+Popcorn, the favourite snack which is now associated with movies is widely eaten in Africa.
+Although it did not originate in Africa, it is quite common here.
 The popcorn kernels expand when heated in the oven hence the “pop” in popcorn.
 It can be eaten as a roadside snack, sometimes with peanuts as is common on some streets in Nigeria.

-This is another not-originated-in-Africa-but-widely-eaten-here maize food.
+This is another food that didn’t originate in Africa but is now popular in the continent asa breakfast meal.
 The first corn flakes were made by Dr. John Harvey Kellogg in 1894 in the United States by toasting flakes of corn.
 Now a lot of cereals which are made from corn can be found in markets.
-It’s high fiber content and easy preparation makes it a common favorite for breakfast.
+It’s high fibre content and easy preparation makes it a common favourite for breakfast.

 Maize from the Caribbean with love…